-There are forms that the University has created to grant access to a student’s educational record; both of these forms supersedes the suppression of Directory Information.
+There are forms that the University has created to grant access to a student’s educational record; this form supersedes the suppression of Directory Information.

-The first form is the Student Consent to Release Information (PDF).
+The Student Consent to Release Information (PDF).
 This form allows students to give access to their educational records to specific individuals.
 This access remains in effect until the student revokes permission in writing.

-Once the Registrar’s Office receives one of these completed forms, the information will be documented in MaineStreet (Peoplesoft) in the Service Indicator module.
+Once the Registrar’s Office receives the completed form, the information will be documented in MaineStreet (Peoplesoft) in the Service Indicator module.

 Questions should be directed to the Registrar’s Office at (207) 768-9581.

 Education records are specifically defined as records, files, documents, and other materials that contain information directly related to a student and maintained by the University or someone acting for the University according to policy.